jhilmitasri/freshretail-demand-forecasting/README.md

 # 🛒 Stockout-Aware Product Demand Forecasting using FreshRetailNet‑50K

-This project aims to forecast hourly product demand in retail stores while accounting for real-world complexities such as stockouts, promotions, holidays, and weather effects.
+This project aims to forecast product demand in retail stores while accounting for real-world complexities such as stockouts, promotions, holidays, and weather effects.
 It uses the [FreshRetailNet-50K](https://huggingface.co/datasets/Dingdong-Inc/FreshRetailNet-50K) dataset — a large-scale, real-world perishable goods sales dataset from 898 stores across 18 cities.

 ---

 ## 🌟 Problem Statement

-> **How can we accurately forecast hourly product demand in retail stores while accounting for stockouts, promotions, and contextual factors like weather and holidays?**
+> **How can we accurately forecast product demand in retail stores while accounting for stockouts, promotions, and contextual factors like weather and holidays?**

 This project focuses on building a forecasting system that: